bradmatt275/ha-airtouch3/docs/PROTOCOL_DOCUMENTATION.md

 16 bytes, one per zone.
 Each byte's bits 0-6 represent damper opening value:
 - Parse bits 0-6 as `value = byte & 0x7F`
 - Multiply by 5 to get percentage (0-100%)

+**Note:** Use damper position to determine zone ON/OFF state (see Zone Data section above).
+The damper value is stable across frames, unlike the bit flags.

 ---